-- 14 Due to the requirements of the Regulatory/Professional bodies there will be no aegrotat awards of MSc Occupational Therapy, MSc Physiotherapy, PgD Social Work and/or MSc Social Work. - 15 Students who are awarded a Masters in Occupational Therapy (pre-reg) or a Masters in Physiotherapy (pre-reg) are eligible to apply for Registration with the Health and Care Professions Council and Membership of the named Professional Body. - 16 Students who are awarded a PgD or MSc Social Work degree are eligible to apply for Registration with the Scottish Social Services Council. - 17 In the case of Health and Care Professions Council regulated (HCPC) Programmes, all Programmes will have at least one external examiner who is appropriately experienced and qualified and, unless other arrangements are agreed, will be from the relevant part of the Register.
+14. Due to the requirements of the Regulatory/Professional bodies there will be no aegrotat awards of MSc Occupational Therapy, MSc Physiotherapy, PgD Social Work and/or MSc Social Work.

+Paysitudents where regranded in the named Professional Body.

+16. Students who are awarded a PgD or MSc Social Work degree are eligible to apply for Registration with the Scottish Social Services Council.

+17. In the case of Health and Care Professions Council regulated (HCPC) Programmes, all Programmes will have at least one external examiner who is appropriately experienced and gualified and, unless other arrangements are agreed, will be from the relevant part of the Register.